 Access to information

 You have the right to access information held about you.
-Your right of access can be exercised in accordance with the Act.
+Your right of access can be exercised in accordance with the Act and the Caldicott Principles.
 Any access request may be subject to a fee of £10 to meet our costs in providing you with details of the information we hold about you.